Five Decades of Middle-Class Wages: February 2018 Update

-We've updated this series to include yesterday's release of the Consumer Price Index as the deflator and the February monthly employment update.
-The latest hypothetical real (inflation-adjusted) annual earnings are at $36,725, down 13.7% from 44 years ago.
+We've updated this series to include this week's release of the Consumer Price Index as the deflator and the February monthly employment update.
+The latest hypothetical real (inflation-adjusted) annual earnings are at $37,856, down 12.9% from 45 years ago.

 The Bureau of Labor Statistics has been collecting data on this workforce cohort since 1964.
 The government numbers provide some excellent insights on the income history of what we might think of as the private middle-class wage earner.